-PDFs are a file format created by Adobe that creates a file that is readable on many platforms without requiring special software to read and is generally not easy to edit.
+PDFs are a file format created by Adobe that creates a file that is readable on many platforms without requiring special software to read while making them difficult to edit.
 These are good qualities for sending out a file that you want for someone to only read.
 For that reason, it is used in many professional capacities.
 While it is possible to make PDFs accessible, did you know many of them out there are not?
 This article seeks to give an overview on some of the major accessibility problems that are common in PDFs as well as resources that you can use to help present accessible documents to students.

 Note: You will need Adobe Acrobat to make changes to pre-existing PDF documents.
 The University of Minnesota has a license for Adobe Acrobat Pro DC available for faculty and staff.